 It gets a little more complicated if the candidate, for example, plans to include a private trip to visit the family living in Dresden.
 The candidate would get reimbursed the travel costs for the direct way from Berlin to Munich.
 However, s/he has to prove what those costs actually are.
-So, when intending to combine a business trip with a private one, please contact our International Officer Nicole Lorenz before booking any tickets.
+So, when intending to combine a business trip with a private one, please contact the coordination team before booking any tickets.